elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 walked away.

-Our names: Andromalus, Orthus, Azazel, Isaac, Nero, Lucia, and Fem, were codenames given to us by the upper echelon.
+Our names: Andromalus, Orthus, Azazel, Isaac, Nero, Lucia, and Fem, were codenames given to us by the upper echelon of the Revenants.
 Our real names were kept hidden from everyone, including central command and each other.
 We used assigned fake identities, like the one in the briefcase I was holding, for day-to-day activities.

 I walked over to the bed and threw the briefcase on it. *I'll open you later.*
 Grabbing the pair of jeans I had from yesterday, I went into the pocket and took